Insight Selling – The Complete Guide to Start Using Data To Invoke Change

 1. Interaction Insight

 Using Interaction Insight, sales experts encourage prospects to consider unique business ideas.
-They achieve this by pushing prospects beyond their comfort zones, asking tough questions and challenging assumptions.
+They push prospects beyond their comfort zones, asking tough questions and challenging assumptions.
 When done well, buyers often generate their own insights on how to improve their business using your solution.

 2. Opportunity Insight

-Opportunity Insights focus on selling specific ideas or strategies to prospects.
-Your prospects might not have thought of these insights which positions you as a valuable ally.
+Opportunity Insights focuses on selling specific ideas or strategies to prospects.
+Your prospects might not have considered these insights, but they position you as a valuable ally.
 To do this, the sales rep must bring up new ideas that inspire the prospect.
-The winning formula for opportunity insights is educating your potential customer, while collaborating to create new opportunities for the buyer.
+The winning formula for opportunity insights is educating your potential customer while collaborating to create new opportunities for the buyer.

 Opportunity insights and interaction insights work together to build trust and maximize loyalty.
 Whether presenting new opportunities to potential customers or through collaborative interactions, Insight Selling empowers reps to drive change.